cozycodegh/cordova-plugin-ads/docs/rewardedInterstitial.md

 # rewarded interstitial ads

-Rewarded full screen ads which are commonly displayed at break-points in an app, rewarding a user for a longer ad.
+Rewarded full screen ads which are commonly displayed at break-points in an app, rewarding a user for a longer ad. <br>
 Ask the user if they want to watch an ad to get a reward before calling the showRewardedInterstitial method.

 jump to: [rewarded](#rewarded-interstitial) | [showRewarded](#show-rewarded-interstitial) | [Example](#example)